The Bird of Truth

 The Bird of Truth (Spanish: El Pájaro de la Verdad) is a Spanish fairy tale collected by Cecilia Böhl de Faber in her Cuentos de encantamiento.
 Andrew Lang included it in The Orange Fairy Book.

+It is related to the motif of the calumniated wife and classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".
+These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.
+Variants are widely collected from Iberian tradition, in the many languages of Spain.

 Synopsis

 A fisherman found two beautiful children in a crystal cradle, a girl and a boy, floating in the river and brought them to his wife to raise as their own.
 As the babies grew up, their older brothers were cruel to them and the boy and the girl often ran away to the riverbank, where they would feed breadcrumbs to the birds.
 In gratitude, the birds taught them to speak their language.

 One day the oldest boy taunted them with having no parents, and so the boy and girl went out into the world to seek their fortunes.
 When they stopped to rest along their journey, they heard birds gossiping, and one bird said that the king had married the youngest daughter of a tailor, over the opposition of the nobles.
 He was obliged to go to war, and when he returned, he was told that his wife had given birth to twins who had died.
 Missing her babies, the queen went mad, and had to be shut up in a tower in the mountains where the fresh air might restore her.
 In fact, the babies had not really died, but were taken to a gardener's cottage, and that night the chamberlain threw them into the river in a crystal cradle, which the children recognized from the story of how the fisherman had found them.

 The bird went on to say that only the Bird of Truth could convince the king that the children were really his children, and the bird was kept by a giant who only slept a quarter-hour a day in the castle of Come-and-never-go.
 Only a witch could tell the way to the castle, and she would not do it unless she was given the water from the fountain of many colours.
 Furthermore, the Bird of Truth is surrounded by the Birds of ill Faith, and only an owl could tell which one was which.